zababurinsv/books-market/README.md

 ```
 project root
 ├─ admin                      # Admin UI to manage the controller
-├─ api                        # Code for the ClearGDPR API implementation
+├─ api                        # Code for the Site API implementation
-├─ cg                         # Code for the ClearGDPR API implementation
+├─ cg                         # Code for the Site API implementation
-├─ docker                     # Helpers for docker run, stop, start.
-├─ frontend                   # demo front-end integrating ClearGDPR ElementSDK
+├─ frontend                   # demo front-end integrating Site ElementSDK
 ├─ packages
-  ├─ js-sdk                   # Code for the ClearGDPR JS SDK implementation
+  ├─ js-sdk                   # Code for the JS SDK implementation
-  └─ element-sdk              # Code for the ClearGDPR ElementSDK implementation
+  └─ element-sdk              # Code for the ElementSDK implementation
-├─ quorum                     # Blockchain related docker images and helper tools
+├─ Blockchain                 # Blockchain
-├─ travis                     # Scripts used on the CI server
-├─ website                    # ClearGDPR public website
+├─ website                    # Public website
 ```

 # Requirements